openstack/nova-specs/specs/pike/approved/validate-project-with-keystone.rst

 Keystone response will determine access to the project and indicate if the project exists.

-If the requestor passes the authorization check:
+Keystone will return one of the following results, which will be translated into a Nova response:

-* if the project exists, they will recieve a 200 response
+* 200 - project exists, Nova proceeds

-* if the project does not exist, they will receive a 404 response from Keystone, which becomes a 400 response in Nova.
+* 404 - project does not exist, Nova returns a 400 bad response

-If the requestor does not pass the authorization check, they will receive a 403 response indicating they are not authorized to know whether or not the project exists.
+  stating that no such project id has been found

+* 403 - user does not have permissions to ask the question, we will process as if it succeeds but log that we didn't have permissions to verify.

+* Anything else - something is way wrong.
+Nova will proceed as if it's a success, but we will log the response as a warning.

 Because this change is dependent on policy information being set correctly between Keystone and Nova, we need to provide guidance for